TorbenSDJohansen/HANA/README.md

 Note the following abbreviations used:
 1. `DATADIR`: This is the directory where you store the data (images, labels, lexicons).
 This varies between datasets, i.e. the `DATADIR` for the HANA database is different from the one for the Danish census, which itself comes in both a small and a large version.
 2. `ROOT`: This is the directory where you store a model and its output (such as predictions).
 Each neural network should have its own `ROOT`.

+While the US census data we use is not publicly available, the commands we use are still available: [README_us_census.md](README_us_census.md).

 ### Evaluation